-the use of the subjects during the year.
+'It was argued that a rent and a premium paid under a lease are paid for different things - that the premium is paid for the right but that the rent is for the use of the subjects during the year.
 I must confess that I have been unable to understand that argument.
-Payment of a premium gives just as much right to use the subjects as payment of a rent and an obligation to pay rent gives just as much right to the whole term of years as payment of a premium."
+Payment of a premium gives just as much right to use the subjects as payment of a rent and an obligation to pay rent gives just as much right to the whole term of years as payment of a premium.' "